 Uptime monitoring tools can be described like a more sophisticated “ping”.

 The main purpose is simple: They ping your application endpoints from multiple regions to understand how well (or bad) it can be reached from users located in various geography.

 These informations are useful to understand how the cloud infrastructure works to bring your application to the end-users (load balancer, CDN, network, etc.) and if some of this systems generate issues.
 It does not provide any information on what is going on inside your application.

-In my case my application serve users all around the world, so external ping stats helped us to understand what regions suffer the highest latency by making decisions about in which regions we should place our servers to improve our customer experience.
+In my case my application serves users all around the world, so external ping stats helped us to understand what regions suffer the highest latency by making decisions about in which regions we should place our servers to improve our customer experience.

 They monitor the external environment, if your database slows down, you will never know.

 This is the hardest difference to understand, and I have not found any interesting article that helped me clarify separation of duties.